Vatican Highlights Tour with Sistine Chapel & St. Peter's Basilica

 Emperor Nero’s Bathtub

 Since Papal Mass takes place on Wednesday mornings - St. Peter’s Basilica is closed until the afternoon.
 If your Vatican Express Tour lands on a Wednesday, St. Peter’s Basilica is substituted for a visit to a collection of the most important Roman and Greek artwork, the Pio-Clementino Museum.
 Visit three of the world’s most iconic statues: the Apollo Belvedere, Laocoön and His Sons and the Belvedere Torso.
 Learn the stories behind the statues, before visiting Nero’s massive red marble bathtub.
-With a diameter of 25 feet, we know it’s super tempting to climb in the bathtub and pose for some incredible photos, but sadly, taking a relaxing soak is not permitted.

 Frequently Asked Questions

 Between Hotel Alimandi and Caffé Vaticano, at the top of the big staircase (Viale Vaticano, 100).
 A representative will be there holding a sign with our company name on it.